Vicky Morales

-Victoria "Vicky" Torres Morales-Reyno ([ˈbikɪ mɔˈɾalɛs]; born July 10, 1969) is a broadcast journalist from the Philippines.
-She is best known for being one of the anchors of GMA Network's early evening newscast 24 Oras with Mike Enriquez and Mel Tiangco as well as for being the host of the Saturday afternoon documentary-drama show Wish Ko Lang!
-For hosting Wish Ko Lang!, she got the "Best Public Service Program Host" award during the 29th PMPC Star Awards for Television in 2015 given by the Philippine Movie Press Club.
+Victoria "Vicky" Torres Morales-Reyno ([ˈbikɪ mɔˈɾalɛs]; born July 10, 1969) is a Filipino broadcast journalist and television presenter.
+She is a co-anchor of GMA Network's early evening newscast 24 Oras since 2014 and the host of the Saturday afternoon documentary-drama show Wish Ko Lang! since 2004.
+For hosting Wish Ko Lang!, she received the "Best Public Service Program Host" award at the 29th PMPC Star Awards for Television in 2015.
 She previously anchored Saksi, the late news program of GMA Network, from 1999 to 2014.
-In GTV, she hosts a magazine news program entitled Good News Kasama si Vicky Morales, which was started in 2011 when GTV was previously known as GMA News TV.
+On GTV, she hosts a magazine news program entitled Good News Kasama si Vicky Morales, which was started in 2011 when GTV was previously known as GMA News TV.

-Aside from receiving an award from PMPC, she received different accolades from other local awards including Catholic Mass Media Awards, UP Gandingan, USTv Awards, Gawad Tanglaw, Northwest Samar State University Student Choice Awards, and Anak TV Seal.
+Aside from receiving a PMPC Star Award, she received different accolades from other local awards including Catholic Mass Media Awards, UP Gandingan, USTv Awards, Gawad Tanglaw, Northwest Samar State University Student Choice Awards, and Anak TV Seal.
 Her skills as a journalist has also been recognized internationally by the Asian TV Awards, New York Festival, US International Film and Video Awards, and the George Foster Peabody Awards.

 Career

 College years and ABS-CBN stint

-When Vicky Morales entered Ateneo de Manila University, the first course that she took was Bachelor of Science in Management but she later shifted to a communications course, so that, she can be a journalist.
-During her college years, her professor introduced her to ABS-CBN executive Charo Santos-Concio and then Vicky auditioned to be part of the ABS-CBN Network.
-Charo wanted her to be an actress but Vicky preferred to be a news reporter.
-She passed the auditions and then afterwards, she attended training to improve her craft.
-At one point of her training, she worked with Korina Sanchez in a short time.
+When she entered the Ateneo de Manila University, she initially pursued a Bachelor of Science degree in management but later shifted to a communications course to pursue a journalism career.
+During her college years, her professor introduced her to ABS-CBN executive Charo Santos-Concio and then Morales auditioned for ABS-CBN.
+Santos-Concio wanted her to be an actress but Morales preferred to be a news reporter.
+She passed the auditions and then afterwards, she attended a training program.
+At one point during her training, she worked with Korina Sanchez for a short time.

-After three months of training, ABS-CBN executives were not satisfied with her performance, thus, she was removed from the training.
-Although, this was not her last stint from ABS-CBN.
-She was later hired by Dong Puno as her production staff and later co-anchor on his business program in ABS-CBN.
-Vicky learned a lot from Dong and she considered him as her mentor.
+After three months of training, ABS-CBN executives were not satisfied with her performance and thus removed her from the training program.
+However, this was not her last stint on ABS-CBN.
+She was later hired by Dong Puno as her production staff and later co-anchor on his business program on ABS-CBN.
+Morales said that she learned a lot from Puno and that she considered him her mentor.

-Also during Vicky's younger years, she appeared at a Coke commercial alongside Gary Valenciano and Sharon Cuneta.
+During her younger years, she also appeared in a Coca-Cola commercial alongside singers Gary Valenciano and Sharon Cuneta.